achillesrasquinha/16SMaRT/docs/source/usage.md

 input="<YOUR_URL_TO_CSV_FILE>"
 ```

+Each SRA ID is then fetched and saved onto disk within your data directory.

 ## Quality Control

 **16SMaRT** uses [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [MultiQC](https://multiqc.info/) for Quality Control.
 By default, this is done right after reading FASTQ files.
 Quality Control can be disabled by simply providing the parameter as follows: